rushi-rgb/flask_chat_app/README.md

 ## Real-Time Chat Application with Flask and SocketIO

 This project is a real-time chat application built with Flask and Flask-SocketIO, enabling seamless real-time communication between users.
-The app automatically assigns random usernames and avatars to connected users, allowing them to join the chat, send messages, and update their usernames.
-All user activities, such as joining, messaging, and leaving, are broadcasted to all participants in real-time.
+The app automatically assigns random usernames and avatars to connected users and allowing them to join the chat, send messages and update their usernames.
+All user activities such as joining, messaging, and leaving are broadcasted to all participants in real-time.

 ### Features:
 - **Random Usernames & Avatars**: Each user is assigned a random username and avatar upon connection.